 You never know what hidden gem you may find right in your backyard.
 A new park, a walking or hiking trail, or maybe even a botanical garden or place to ride bikes – you really do never know!
 And if you do venture from home to explore locally – or within easy driving distance – remember safety first, and make sure to bring sanitizer, masks – you know the drill.

-Of course, to many of us, a staycation also means traveling, but staying locally at a resort or hotel.
+Of course, a staycation also means traveling to many of us, but the difference is not driving too far and checking in at a resort or hotel anywhere from a half-hour to three or four hours away.
 Let’s face it; it’s nice to have someone else make the beds sometimes, you know?
-If that’s a thought, check out the lovely accommodations – from resorts to hotels, to budget-friendly finds, you can find – even last minute, for Florida residents, right here.
+So if that’s a thought, check out the lovely accommodations – from resorts to hotels to budget-friendly finds, you can find – even last minute, for Florida residents, right here.

 2. Camp in Your Backyard